Duck callers quack to victory

-Duck callers and sporting enthusiasts alike traveled from far and wide to attend day one of the annual California State and Butte Sink Regional Calling Competition at Veterans Memorial Park in Colusa on Saturday.
+Duck callers and sporting enthusiasts alike traveled from far and wide to attend the annual California State and Butte Sink Regional Calling Competition at Veterans Memorial Park in Colusa over the weekend.
 Hosted by Kittle’s Outdoor and Sport Co. for the last nine years, the competition is the largest calling event west of the Rocky Mountains.

 To kick off the festivities, the Yuba-Sutter Naval Sea Cadets presented the colors and recited the national anthem before competition judge and former competitor Kieth Allen sang the National Anthem.